 - Regulation hasn’t fully caught up with Banking as a Service

 The Wirecard debacle has highlighted where regulators can really go wrong.
-Banking as a Service clearly shows that the bars set to be a bank (which can take years to attain) can now be relatively easily passed on to fintechs “borrowing” the banks’ regulatory status.
+BaaS clearly shows that the bars set to be a bank (which can take years to attain) can now be relatively easily passed on to fintechs “borrowing” the banks’ regulatory status.
 Within this, there is the question of whether many of the services being offered are really clearing services (as Nigel sees them and can be served by e-money licences which Railsbank has) or banking services (as some regulators or the banks might).

 Currently, there are not clear cut regulations around products as a service and whether they are formal banking services or e-money services or can be both.
 And most importantly, there is a lack of regulation on how to deal with these products and their customers when things go wrong.

-- If Open Banking would have really worked…
+- If open banking would have really worked…

 …we wouldn’t need anywhere near the offerings of BaaS.
-But as Nigel says, the regulators got it wrong focusing on encouraging the end consumers to demand Open Banking whereas it’s actually the banks and fintechs that need to build the products (using Open Banking).
+But as Nigel says, the regulators got it wrong focusing on encouraging the end consumers to demand open banking whereas it’s actually the banks and fintechs that need to build the products (using open banking).
 BaaS and companies such as Plaid have come in to fill that gap.